Albert-Z-Guo/Computational-Finance/README.md

   - Rho: sensitivity to the interest rate
 - Simulated correlated Equities using [Cholesky Decomposition](https://en.wikipedia.org/wiki/Cholesky_decomposition).
   -  Cholesky Decomposition is used to generate correlated random variables (e.g. modeling products whose price/payoff is dependent on multiple assets).
-     - correlation matrix P can be decomposed as P = L • 𝐿
+     - correlation matrix P can be decomposed as P = L • L
      - X is uncorrelated random variable vector
      - correlated random variable vector Z can be generated as Z = L • X